-Using the information above and your own research, write detailed responses to the following questions.
+Using the information above and your own research, write detailed responses to the following a) Roughly what percentage of the prison population is female?

 b) Women make up around a quarter off all prosecutions, but disproportionately few of these prosecutions end in prison sentences.
-Outline and explain 3 reasons. c) In recent years the number of women committing crimes has risen.
-Why might this be? d) Is there a difference between the type of crime committed by men and women?
+Outline and explain 3 reasons.

+c) In recent years the number of women committing crimes has risen.
+Why might this be?

+d) Is there a difference between the type of crime committed by men and women?
 How can this be explained?